Paolo Pulici: Club career

-Pulici was born on 27 April 1950 in Roncello, small town at the time in the Province of Milan (now Province of Monza).
+Pulici was born on 27 April 1950 in Roncello, a small town at the time in the Province of Milan (now Province of Monza).

-Initially courted by Internazionale, he was ultimately rejected as the club believed his left-foot only shooting could not match that of their striker Sandro Mazzola.
-Torino acquired from Legnano in 1967 and the then coach, Edmondo Fabbri, launched him as a starter in the 1968–69 season as a starter in Torino-Cagliari (0–0).
+Initially courted by Inter Milan, he was ultimately rejected as the club believed his left-foot only shooting could not match that of their striker Sandro Mazzola.
+In 1967, Torino acquired Pulici from Legnano.
+Under coach Edmondo Fabbri, he made his debut for Torino in the 1968-69 season as a starter in a 0-0 draw against Cagliari.
 In his first four seasons at Torino (three as starter), he played in 79 league games, but only scored nine goals due to technical shortcomings and his lack of composure in front of goal.

-In 1972 the coach Gustavo Giagnoni excluded Pulici from the starting lineup for a period of two months, devoting him to technical refinement with the help of the coaches of the youth team.
-In 1972–73 he emerged as the top scorer in Serie A with 17 goals along with Gianni Rivera and Giuseppe Savoldi.
+In 1972, the coach Gustavo Giagnoni excluded Pulici from the starting lineup for a period of two months, devoting him to technical refinement with the help of the coaches of the youth team.
+In 1972–73, he emerged as the top scorer in Serie A with 17 goals along with Gianni Rivera and Giuseppe Savoldi.
 He repeated this feat in 1974–75 (18 goals) and in 1975–76, when he scored 21 goals in the season won by Torino, played in tandem with strike-partner Francesco Graziani.
 The pair were nicknamed "i gemelli del gol" ("the goal twins"): Pulici's goal was decisive in the final round of the season against A.C.
 Cesena.

 He played with Torino for 14 seasons, disputed 437 official games and scored 172 goals between league and cup competitions.
-In addition to the Scudetto won in 1975–76, he finished 2nd place in the league in 1976–77 and won a Coppa Italia trophy in 1971.
+In addition to the Scudetto won in 1975–76, he finished 2nd place in the league in 1976–77 and won a Coppa Italia trophy in 1970-71.

 In subsequent years his number of goals diminished, with a minimum of three goals in the 1979–80 season, which coincided with the departure of Torino head coach Luigi Radice.
 In 1982, he was allowed to leave Torino for free, moving to Udinese; after a season in Friuli, he went to Fiorentina, with whom he ended his playing career.